LETHAL DRUG COMBINATIONS

 Benzodiazepines (Xanax, Ativan, Valium, FlexariU etc.) & Barbiturates.

-Unless prescribed by a physician who is aware that you are taking methadone and Dr. Camp has had an opportunity to discuss your treatment with that physician, DO NOT TAKE BENZOS WHILE TAKING METHADONE.
+Unless prescribed by a physician who is aware that you are taking methadone and the doctor has had an opportunity to discuss your treatment with that physician, DO NOT TAKE BENZOS WHILE TAKING METHADONE.
 The central nervous system effects of the two drugs are more likely to cause extreme drowsiness leading to nodding off, especially when driving or sitting still In some instances the combination can cause a deep coma and death.
 Soma, although not a benzodiazepines, is a central nervous system depressant and in combination with methadone can produce the same effects of drowsiness - causing nodding off while driving or sitting still.
 Drinking alcohol presents the same danger, when used with methadone.
 Do Not Use Alcohol, Benzodiazepines, or Barbiturates while taking methadone.

 The same principle applies when taking any of the sleep medication whether by prescription or over the counter.
 Sleeping pills have a stronger effect for sedation and when used with methadone very serious consequences can result, especially if one is driving or operating any equipment.
 The danger exists because there is often no warning before nodding off, and if driving a car or operating equipment disastrous consequences such as death can result.